stridecolossus/JOVE/docs/blog/part-2-triangle/swapchain.md

 public class View {
     private final Pointer handle;
     private final Image image;

+    View(Pointer handle, Image image, LogicalDevice dev) {
+        super(handle, dev, dev.library()::vkDestroyImageView);
+        this.image = notNull(image);
     }
+}
 ```

-Note that both of these new domain objects are managed by Vulkan and therefore do not need to be explicitly destroyed by the application.
+Note the swapchain images are managed by Vulkan and do not need to be explicitly destroyed by the application.

 ### The Swap Chain